 We can now return to the red shift that figures in the Hubble expansion and give a more precise account of its origin.
 It is not a traditional Doppler shift, but something more subtle.
 A distant galaxy emits light towards us.
 The light waves with their crests are carried by space towards us.
 For a distant galaxy, it can take a very long time for the light to reach us.
 During that time, the cosmic expansion of space proceeds.
 The effect is that the waves of the light signal get stretched with space.
 So the wavelength of the light increases and its frequency decreases.
 It becomes red shifted.

 To get a sense of the process, imagine a column of ants setting off to walk across a rubber sheet.
 They may enter the sheet at a rate of one ant per second.
 If the rubber sheet is stretched while the ants walk, each ant will need to go further to get to the other side than the one before.
 So the ants will arrive less frequently at the other side than the original rate of one ant per second.

-Einstein's gravitational field equations applied to the Friedmann-Robertson-Walker spacetimes give us three possibilities, cataloged below as I, II or III.
+Einstein's gravitational field equations applied to the Friedmann-Lemaitre-Robertson-Walker spacetimes give us three possibilities, cataloged below as I, II or III.

 What decides between them is the density of matter.
 The

 deciding value.
 It is a minute average density of 10-29grams

 per cubic centimeter.
 Our cosmology will be one of the three shown in the

 table below according to whether the actual average density of matter in

 our universe is greater than, equal to or less than this critical density.